mendes-jose/ardrone-raptor/README.md

-# airdrone-raptor
+# ardrone-raptor
-Move learning using Air Drone
+Move learning using ArDrone